xponch0x/IntrusionResponse_CommandTraffic/README.txt

 NETWORK VISUAL TAB INSTRUCTIONS:
 1] All you need to do is press the GENERATE NETWORK button to visualize the topography of a network

+EVENT LOG TAB
+1] To refresh the log display press the refresh button 2] To export log data, select the export button and select the desired location to save

+ABOUT TAB
+1] Displays project software information

 EXIT INSTRUCTIONS:
 1] When ready to close the program you can click the X button on the window bar or conveniently on all tabs there is a close button at the bottom